Gulab jamun: India

-Gulab jamun gets its brownish red colour because of the sugar content in the milk powder (khoya).
+Gulab jamun gets its brownish red colour from the sugar content in the milk powder (khoya).
 In other types of gulab jamun, sugar is added in the batter, and after frying, the sugar caramelization gives it its dark, almost black colour, which is then called kala jamun or "black jamun".
-The sugar syrup may be replaced with (slightly) diluted maple syrup for a gulab jamun.
+Sometimes the sugar syrup may be replaced with a (slightly) diluted maple syrup.

-Homemade gulab jamun is usually made up of khoya, a pinch of all-purpose flour/refined wheat flour/ wheat flour (optional), baking powder and clarified butter (ghee); milk kneaded to form a dough, moulded into balls, deep fried and dropped into simmering sugar syrup.
+Homemade gulab jamun is usually made up of khoya, a pinch of all-purpose flour/refined wheat flour/ wheat flour (optional), baking powder and clarified butter (ghee).
+This milk dough is then kneaded to form a dough.
+The dough is formed into balls; each gulab jamun dough ball requires around a half of a tablespoon to a full tablespoon of dough per gulab jamun.
+The dough balls are then deep fried.
+The warm, deep fried milk dough balls are then dropped into simmering sugar syrup.
+They are then either served immediately, packaged and refrigerated, or are properly jarred (or, more rarely, canned) for shelf-stability for later use.

 In Bengali, Gulab Jamun is known as Kalo Jam or Pantua, which is similar to gulab jamun, and could be called a Bengali variant of that dish.
 Ledikeni, a variation of Pantua, is another variant of gulab jamun.
-It is said to have been invented by Bhim Chandra Nag on the occasion of a visit by Lady Canning, the wife of Charles Canning, the Governor-General of India during 1856–62.
+Ledikeni was invented by Bhim Chandra Nag on the occasion of a visit by Lady Canning, the wife of Charles Canning, the Governor-General of India during 1856–62.

 Katangi, a town near Jabalpur is famous for "Jhurre Ka Rasgulla", which has been made there for the past 100 years.
 It is several times the size of normal gulab jamuns and is prepared in local desi ghee.

 In Rajasthan, instead of soaking gulab jamun balls in sugar syrup, they are cooked in gravy made from spices, nuts and tomato to make popular Gulab Jamun ki Sabzi.

 In Western Madhya Pradesh and Malwa, Mawa Bati is popular as local version of Gulab Jamun.
 It is different from Gulab jamun by size, fillings and amount of sweetness, Mawa bati is usually not immersed in Sugar syrup and slightly larger than Gulab Jamun.

 Arcot, a town near Vellore, is renowned for a local pastry known as Makkan Peda or Arcot Makkan Peda.
 It was created around the 19th century, inspired by a more ancient recipe of the Carnatic nawabs.
 Its name suggests a link with another sweet, the peda, but its making and appearance make it like gulab jamun, of which it is distinctive due to its filling with dry fruits or nuts.
 Kumbakonam is another city in Tamil Nadu reputed for its dry gulab jamuns.
 Coated with icing sugar and shredded coconut, these jamuns are more like pedas.